 James O. Born is a former U.S. Drug agent and State Law Enforcement agent.
 Each of his novels is based on some aspect of his career.
 His third novel, Escape Clause, won the inaugural Florida Book Award for Best Novel.

-In 2009 Born will have the first in a series of science fiction novels published by TOR under the name James O’Neal.
+In 2009 Born published the first in a series of science fiction novels under the name James O’Neal.
 The novels are police stories set in the near future.

-Born currently lives in suburban Palm Beach County with his wife Donna, and two children, John and Emily.
+A native Floridian, Born currently lives on the east coast with his wife, Donna and has two children, John and Emily.